pypeit/PypeIt/doc/spectrographs/lris.rst

 LRISb Default Settings
 ++++++++++++++++++++++

-See :ref:`instr_par` for
+See :ref:`instr_par-keck_lris_blue` for
-a listing of modifications to the default settings.
+a listing of modifications to the default settings.  *You do not have to add these changes to your PypeIt reduction file!*  This is just a listing of how the parameters used for Keck/LRIS differ from the defaults listed in the preceding tables on that page.

 Taking Calibrations for LRISb
 +++++++++++++++++++++++++++++